ParadiseSS13/Paradise/.github/CONTRIBUTING.md

     * Failure to run Map Merge on a map after editing greatly increases the risk of the map's key dictionary becoming corrupted by future edits after running map merge.
 Resolving the corruption issue involves rebuilding the map's key dictionary;

 * StrongDMM
+  * We only accept contributions from StrongDMM version 2.0 or greater
   * When using StrongDMM, the following options should be enabled to avoid file bloat.
-They can be found under `File > Preferences` in SDMM2.
+They can be found under `File > Preferences`.
     * Sanitize Variables - Removes variables that are declared on the map, but are the same as default.
 (For example: A standard floor turf that has `dir = 2` declared on the map will have that variable deleted as it is redundant.)
     * Save format - Either `Initial` or `TGM`, never `DM`.